The Best Guides on Kilimanjaro

 - Trained by IFREMMONT – a European high altitude medical training organization

-- Conduct health checks twice daily using pulse oximeters to measure heart rate and oxygen saturation
+- Conduct health checks twice daily using pulse oximeters and stethoscopes to evaluate heart rate, oxygen saturation and lung function

 - Carry emergency oxygen, a portable stretcher, and a medical kit